Cedarlane Laboratories

-In recent years, Cedarlane has partnered with a number of charitable Canadian organizations to raise funding for cancer research, economically impoverished children, men's health initiatives and much more.
+In recent years, Cedarlane has partnered with a number of charitable Canadian organizations to raise funding for cancer research, economically impoverished children, men's health initiatives and other causes.
 Cedarlane has partnered with the likes of the Canadian Cancer Society, Canadian Breast Cancer Foundation, SickKids Foundation, and others.

-In 2017, Cedarlane will celebrate its 60th anniversary after being founded in 1957 by Richard Course.

 History

 Cedarlane was incorporated in 1975 by three Canadian researchers originating from the University of Toronto and Ontario Cancer Institute; Dr. S. Abrahams, Dr. A.J.
 Farmilo and R.C.
 Course.

 In 2006, Cedarlane opened a branch office in Burlington, North Carolina, in the United States.

 In July 2007, Cedarlane became the exclusive distributor of ATCC products in Canada.
 In November, Cedarlane acquired CELLutions Biosystems Inc., a company founded by the University of Toronto Innovations Foundation.

 Products

 Cedarlane sells density-gradient cell separation media under the Lympholyte trade name.

 Cedarlane offers cell line platforms and various marker details (under CELLutions™) for academic and commercial research programs.

 Cedarlane also distributes over 5 million products on behalf of more than 1400 global Life Science manufacturing companies.